 For details on other cluster settings, see Create a Cloud Cluster.

 For more details on newly added compute optimized instances and regional availability, see the Amazon Web Services web site: Amazon EC2 Instance Types.
 Note that Amazon Web Services describes instances in terms of vCPUs, where v means virtual core (or logical core).
-Each physical core has two virtual cores.
-For example, a c3.8xlarge has 16 physical CPU cores, which corresponds to 32 vCPUs.
+Usually, each physical core has two virtual cores.
+For example, a m5.8xlarge has 16 physical CPU cores, which corresponds to 32 vCPUs.

 Not all instances are available in all regions.